torvista/Zen_Cart-Multiple_Product_Copy_Move_Delete/README.md

 https://www.zen-cart.com/showthread.php?180447-Multiple-Products-(Copy-Move-Delete)

 ## Compatibility
-Zen Cart: 2.1+ Earlier versions not supported/need core modifications.
+Zen Cart: 2.1+.
+Earlier versions not supported/need core modifications.
-PHP 8+
+PHP 8+.

 This is a complex plugin.
-Although it has been in use on my site for a long time, you may find a bug, so BEFORE making big changes on your production site TEST THOROUGHLY ON YOUR DEVELOPMENT SERVER.
+Although it has been in use on my site for a long time, you may find a bug, so BEFORE making big changes on your production site, TEST THOROUGHLY ON YOUR DEVELOPMENT SERVER.

 Please report all bugs on GitHub with steps how to reproduce.